5

 What is Canary's underlying database technology?

-How many tags can a single historian hold?
+How many tags can a single Historian hold?

 Tag storage hard limits are not set within Canary and some production servers have more than two million tags actively writing data.